blaze/blaze/README.md

 Blaze development is sponsored by Continuum Analytics.

 Released under BSD license.
-See LICENSE
+See LICENSE for details.